 We classify our coolers according to the following categories:

 |best turbo/overclocking headroom|

 |low turbo/overclocking headroom|

 |compatible without turbo/overclocking headroom|

 |compatible (CPU doesn't offer turbo or overclocking functionality)|

 |incompatible (see comment)|

-Note that the turbo/overclocking headroom is classified in relation to the specified base and turbo clock speeds of the CPU, i.e. "compatible without turbo/overclocking headroom" means that a cooler can keep the CPU at base clock and "best turbo/overclocking headroom" means that a cooler can go close to the maximum specified turbo boost speeds.
-Therefore, if two CPUs are identical except for one having lower clock speeds, the same cooler will score higher on the CPU with lower clock speeds.
+Note that the turbo/overclocking headroom is classified in relation to the specified base clock speeds of the CPU, i.e. "compatible without turbo/overclocking headroom" means that a cooler can keep the CPU at base clock at highly intensive and continuous all-core loads (e.g. Prime95) and "best turbo/overclocking headroom" means that a cooler can go far beyond base clock at these loads.
+Therefore, if two CPUs are identical except for one having a lower base clock speeds, the same cooler might score higher on the CPU with lower clock speeds.

 Use the filters and search field to find your cpu.